mhgbrg/TIN093-notes/2016-09-05 Why algorithm theory? Greedy algorithms.markdown

     Put [si, fi] with smallest si in X

-This results in problems when the interval with the smallest si is very long.
+This results in problems when the interval with the smallest `si` is very long.
 Example:

-    [-------------------]
+    [------------------]
      [-][-][-][-][-][-]

 With the above algorithm we would choose the large interval and disregard all the small ones, resulting in a non-optimal solution.